APiTJLillo/GhAIdra/README.md

 3. Check that your model deployment is active and accessible
 4. Try the endpoint URL in Postman to verify it works

-### Plugin Settings

-The plugin stores its configuration in:
-- `~/.config/Code - Insiders/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`

-You can manually edit this file if needed, but it's recommended to use the Configure LLM dialog.

 ## License

 Apache License 2.0